awesome-soft/awesome-firefox-extensions/README.md

 ## Fun
 * [Emoji Cheatsheet](https://addons.mozilla.org/en-US/firefox/addon/emoji-cheatsheet) - A reference for the codes to generate Emojis on popular sites like GitHub or Basecamp and Unicode characters for Twitter and Facebook.
+* [2048 in Popup](https://addons.mozilla.org/en-US/firefox/addon/_2048_/) - Play 2048 anytime you want, it's always in your browser!